 - Yorkshire Anston stone and Cornish granite were used on the exterior

-- a Birmingham foundry supplied the Elizabeth Tower's iron roofing plates
+- a Birmingham foundry supplied the Clock Tower's iron roofing plates

 Caen stone from Normandy, France was also used on the inside of the tower.

-The foundation stone for the Elizabeth Tower was laid on 28 September 1843.
+The foundation stone for the Clock Tower was laid on 28 September 1843.
 Its foundations were dug 3m deep.

 The construction fell five years behind schedule and the tower was finally completed in 1859.
-There was no official opening ceremony for the Elizabeth Tower, possibly because its completion had been so delayed.
+There was no official opening ceremony for the Clock Tower, possibly because its completion had been so delayed.